MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-toasciiex.md

 Type: <b>int</b>

-If the specified key is a dead key, the return value is negative.
-Otherwise, it is one of the following values.
+The return value is one of the following values.

 <table>
 <tr>